-- This trope is the very reason Moss always makes two cups of tea.
+- This trope is the very reason Moss in The IT Crowd always makes two cups of tea.

-- This is the Character Tic of Kazu in Kamen Rider Double, who drops whatever he's holding almost every single time he's asked a question or is told something even remotely dramatic.
-(This is in almost every scene he's in) Inverted in the fact that he hardly even seems to be fazed by this in any way, regardless of what he may be holding, be it a spoon, a suitcase, a teacup, etc, even if the object breaks.
+- This is the Character Tic of Kazu, who drops whatever he's holding almost every single time he's asked a question or is told something even remotely dramatic.
+(This is in almost every scene he's in.)
+Inverted in the fact that he hardly even seems to be fazed by this in any way, regardless of what he may be holding, be it a spoon, a suitcase, a teacup, etc, even if the object breaks.

 - Played straight with Shoutarou late in the series with his phone.

 - When Henry Blake's death is announced at the end of the third season of M*A*S*H, a nurse is heard dropping a scalpel amidst the shocked silence in the operating theatre.
 This was a case of Throw It In!.
 The actors had not been told prior to filming what would happen, they expected Radar to announce that Henry had made it back to the States safely.
 The actress' reaction in the first take was genuine, and the director decided to keep it in later takes.

 - Wendy is consoling herself with ice cream from the carton because she just screwed up badly and got sent home by her boss, The Middle Man, when roommate Lacey casually mentions that the Villain Of The Week is hanging out at the restaurant from which she just quit working.
 Wendy turns attentively to Lacey, and the viewer hears the spoon clatter to the floor.